jose-GitHub04/PoV_Display/README.md

 # PoV_Display
-Persistance of Vision display for University class.
+Persistance of Vision display for a university class.

 Authors: